 This module provides students with an introduction to nanotechnology and advanced material science.
 It will highlight the role these scientific disciplines can plan in designing and developing a world of the future.
 The fundamental basis of materials and their applications in nanotechnology will be discussed and we will focus on how this knowledge can be applied to develop advanced products.
 Students will have the opportunity to synthesize nanomaterials and use them to fabricate nano-enhanced devices.

 Mobile Devices and Applications (AEMNYIT002)

-This course is designed as an introductory module for students to appreciate the different technologies in mobile computing and to acquire the fundamental practical concepts.
-It introduces the key concepts and features of mobile devices and some of the in-trend programming techniques used to build applications running on mobile devices.
-It covers popular mobile operating environment such as Windows Mobile & J2ME, as well as SMS & MMS development.
-Wireless risks and security will also be introduced to the students for their awareness.
+This course is designed as an introductory module for students to appreciate the different technologies in mobile computing and app development.
+Students will acquire fundamental practical know-how.
+This AEM will also introduce key concepts and features of mobile devices and some of the in-trend programming techniques used to build applications running on mobile devices.
+It will cover popular mobile operating environment such as Windows Phone, iOS and Android.
+The course will also cover topics related to wireless security and information disclosure risks.